RMNCLDYO/claude-code-statusline/README.md

 A: Yes, each run creates a new timestamped backup of your existing configuration.

 **Q: Where are backups stored?**
-A: Backups are stored in your project directory as `.claude-code-status-line-backup-[timestamp]`.
+A: Backups are stored in your project directory as `.create-claude-statusline-backup-[timestamp]`.

 **Q: What if the installation fails?**
 A: The installer uses transactions with automatic rollback.
 If anything fails, your original configuration is restored.